samabegh/moviecatalog/README.md

-# moviecatalog
+# MovieCatalog
-Its a application shows Movie details and ratings MovieCatalog application developed using Spring Boot with MicroServices , focusing on learning Microservices Communication and discovery.
+- An application that displays Movie info and ratings

+- Developed using Spring Boot with MicroServices, focusing on learning Microservices Communication and discovery.